Marcellis/mad-codelabs/docs/level4-task1/level4-task-1.md

 ### Solution

 Below you will find the necessary steps to build this app.
-If you encounter problems you can always [check](https://github.com/Marcellis/MadLevel4Task1) where you can find the whole solution.
+If you encounter problems you can always check the [github](https://github.com/Marcellis/MadLevel4Task1) where you can find the whole solution.

 // add gif